 Hiking to Buttermilk Falls

-The hike to Buttermilk Falls from the lower parking area covers only 250 yards, and it follows an undulating and easy-to-navigate footpath.
+The hike to the falls from the lower parking area covers only 250 yards, and it follows an undulating and easy-to-navigate footpath.

 There are a few slight inclines and declines where what look like old railroad ties are used as steps.